 The Stephansdom’s “Pummerin” (Boomer) bell, located in the North Tower’s cupola, is Austria’s largest and heaviest.
 It weighs nearly 20 tons, and was cast from 100 cannon balls seized during the Turks’ failed siege of Vienna in 1683.
 It is used just once annually—to ring in the New Year.
 Beethoven discovered the totality of his deafness when he realized he could no longer hear the sound.

-Your final stop of sightseeing for the day is the magnificent Belvedere Palace.
+Your final sightseeing stop for the day is the magnificent Belvedere Palace.
 One of the most exemplary examples of Baroque architecture in the world, the Belvedere actually consists of two imposing palaces that are separated by a 17th-century French-style garden parterre replete with fountains, waterfalls, and statuary.

 More so than the Hofburg and the far more famous Schönbrunn Palace, I reckon the Belvedere Palace is the most impressive palace in Vienna, at least from the outside.